 Examples are X25519 (good) and non-EC Diffie-Hellman (a bit dangerous).

-KEM is short for Key Encapsulation Mechanism.
-Unlike a key exchange, a KEM focuses on sending an already-generated symmetric key over the wire.
+Give KEX a try in the real world!KEM is short for Key Encapsulation Mechanism.
+Unlike a key exchange, a KEM focuses on sending a symmetric key using asymmetric cryptography.

 Nowadays, asymmetric encryption is pretty much only used for the same purpose as a KEM.
 The latter is preferred because of their speed and simplicity (fewer pitfalls, harder to get wrong).